-Check out the full list of courses for both study abroad and on campus courses.
+Check out the full list of courses for study abroad, study USA, and on campus courses.

 Attend an event – You don’t have to be enrolled in a course to learn.
 There will be performances, speakers, simulations, service opportunities, discussions, and films that are open to anyone.
 They’ll be happening on campus, in Alamance County, in various places in the U.S., on YouTube and Skype, and around the globe.

 There are many kinds of diversity.
 Among human beings, some differences are based in part on race, ethnicity, gender, sexual orientation, age, religion, nationality, disability, socioeconomic standing, region, and intellectual viewpoint.
 One can explore many specific types of differences as well as the historical and practical implications of them and their intersections – from a variety of different disciplinary or interdisciplinary perspectives.